I hope that you all had a lovely Christmas and that you are looking forward to starting our new topic!

-Our focus for P.E is passing techniques and invasion games.
-This term, our P.E slot is Thursday morning (outdoor).
+Our focus for P.E this term is balance and net games skills.
+This term, our P.E slots are Wednesday afternoon (indoor) and Thursday morning (outdoor).
 Please ensure that you bring your full kit to every session, so that you do not miss out on an important part of our curriculum.
 If you are unable to remove earrings yourself, please do not wear them to school on P.E days.
 Additionally, for those who opt for it, swimming sessions will be first thing Tuesday morning.

 Just a few reminders:

 - Please bring your reading book and reading log every day

 - Remember to bring a healthy snack to enjoy at break time

 - Ensure that you name each part of your uniform, as this makes it much easier to return any misplaced items!

 If you have any concerns or questions, please feel free to speak to me at the gate, at the door after school, make an appointment with the office, or give me a call via the school office number.

 I look forward to an exciting year of learning with you all!